Story County Community Foundation 2022 Grant Award Recipients

 (AMES, NOVEMBER 28, 2022) – The Story County Community Foundation has awarded $159,278 in grants to 19 Story County nonprofit organizations.

 “Our grantmaking committee reviewed 37 funding requests this year from nonprofit organizations serving Story County.
 Selecting grant recipients from an outstanding and varied group of applicants is always a challenging task.
-Although we could not fund all applicants, we were fortunate to have additional funding this year to support more proposals submitted for consideration,” said Liz Zuercher, Executive Director of the Story County Community Foundation.
+Although we could not fund all applicants, we were fortunate to have additional funding this year to support more proposals submitted for consideration,” said Liz Zuercher, former Executive Director of the Story County Community Foundation.

 With the additional funding the Community Foundation awarded four Major Community Grant projects (Up to $25,000).
 The Foundation had twelve Major Grants Letters of Intent equaling over $290,000 submitted.